 Direct mail marketing includes the production and delivery of letters, postcards, magazines, and other materials by mail.
 While every business strives to get its own share of the online marketing space, too many businesses neglect the amazing potential of a great direct mail campaign.
 Sending direct mail communications to your audience is simple, reliable, and could turn a modest list of lead addresses into new, loyal customers.

 Sending a letter or card is infinitely less complicated than learning the latest social media or search engine strategy.
 What matters is getting the basics of design and delivery perfected, which is not as complicated as you may think.
 Let’s get you up to speed on ways to not only compose a direct mail letter for your target customers but also speak in a way that engages with your business.

 A great direct mail letter must actually be written by a pen — no exceptions.
 Any attempts to digitally print letters in fonts that resemble handwriting, or mass-produce copies of a single multipurpose letter, will all be met with unremarkable results.
 Saturation is the reason.
 People are showered with junk mail that wasn’t created just for them.
-Responsiveness only becomes effective at a massive scale, which isn’t viable for many businesses.
+Responsiveness only becomes effective on a massive scale, which isn’t viable for many businesses.
 You’d be surprised at the attention-grabbing nature of real handwritten mail.

 Today, people still read letters as long as they’re interesting and authentic.
 Think back to a time when you received a real handwritten letter in your mailbox and how clearly it stood out from everything else delivered that day.
 If you make this type of impression with every letter you send to every customer — as long as the customers are targeted and likely to care about what your business offers — lack of scale no longer matters.
 You’ll have an advantage that even the biggest and most prevalent direct mail marketers cannot overcome.